CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

 ## Required tools: pyenv and virtualenv

 `pyenv` and `virtualenv` are tools to install versions of Python and switch between virtual environments, each with its own selection of Python and libraries.
-Separate projects should use separate virtual environments to avoid clashes over required libraries and library versions.
+Separate projects need separate virtual environments to avoid clashes over required libraries and library versions.

 1. Install `pyenv`, `pyenv-virtualenv`, `pyenv-virtualenvwrapper` using your local